rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - a choice of how update event notifications for the datastore's data nodes are triggered.
 I.e., either periodic sampling of the current state, on-change event-driven, or both.
 These are described in **TODO, add reference**.

-- a chosen encoding of the messages, e.g., JSON, CBOR.
+- a chosen encoding of the messages, e.g., JSON, or CBOR.

 - a set of one or more receivers for which datastore updates and subscription notifications are sent, as described in {{receivers}};
   - for configured subscriptions, the receivers parameters are configured, and specify transport, receiver, and encoding parameters.